SBeator/sort-js-object-keys/README.md

 ## Reference

-Referred the source code from [Rich Somerfield](https://github.com/richie5um)'s extension [vscode-sort-json](https://github.com/richie5um/vscode-sort-json), his extension can only sort JSON, I added new feature base on his extension so this `sort-js-object-keys` extension can sort the JS object keys in source code.
+Referred the source code from [Rich Somerfield](https://github.com/richie5um)'s extension [vscode-sort-json](https://github.com/richie5um/vscode-sort-json), his extension can only sort JSON, I added new feature base on his extension so this extension can sort the JS object keys in source code.

 ## Usage